taidinh5/Cyclistic_Data_Analysis_Case_Study/Process Phase.md

 ## 🔄 Process Phase – Data Cleaning & Integrity

 ### 🔍 Combine All CSV Files
+- I will be using Google BigQuery to combine the 12 csv files into one big file.

 <img width="806" height="682" alt="combinetripdata" src="https://github.com/user-attachments/assets/a52b6215-35f9-46b1-bc31-2ca096d1d5e4" />